Traffic signal removal at West 20th Avenue and Oak Street

 Will it be a 3 way stop?

-Amy b asked 11 months ago
+Amy b asked over 1 year ago

 Amy -- Thanks for your question about this intersection becoming a three-way stop.
 You'll see in the questions that this has been asked, and we have provided an extensive answer to a resident just before you asked your question.
 Please take a look at that information on LakewoodTogether.org/20thOak/qanda and let us know if you have any other questions.